CCTV Crawler Video Inspections for Sewers and Storm Drains

 Along with video footage and pictures of the condition of the pipe, GPRS also provides a detailed breakdown report of each section of the pipe recorded.
-This gives a pipe owner a quick overview of what obstacles, obstructions, or the lack there of, that was found during the inspection.
+This gives a pipe owner a quick overview of what obstacles, obstructions, or the lack thereof, that was found during the inspection.
 Providing effective and efficient details on the condition of the pipeline is the ultimate goal for GPRS during all CCTV inspection services.

 Another key factor to providing excellent CCTV services is the equipment being used.
 At GPRS, we want to use the best equipment that still allows us to be versatile and mobile.
-We have used, and still us, equipment from manufacturers such as Pearpoint, Inuktun, Envirosight, and IBAK to inspect pipe lines.
-However, we strictly operate equipment that can be completely mobile, because a lot times we do not have the ability of pulling up to a manhole in the middle of the street and inspecting from the inside of a truck.
-With fully mobile equipment, GPRS has less limitations, and more capabilities then truck or van mounted systems.
+We have used, and still use, equipment from manufacturers such as Pearpoint, Inuktun, Envirosight, and IBAK to inspect pipe lines.
+However, we strictly operate equipment that can be completely mobile, because a lot of times we do not have the ability of pulling up to a manhole in the middle of the street and inspecting from the inside of a truck.
+With fully mobile equipment, GPRS has less limitations, and more capabilities than truck or van mounted systems.